zhaojanelle/portfolio-site/_projects/02-first-day-kit.md

   </aside>
   <div class="unit xs-1">
     <h3>The Project</h3>
-    <p class="push">This was a class project with a real client who had a problem they wanted to solve.
-Our client had no product in mind, simply a problem they wanted to solve and a catchy name: First Day Kit.</p>
+    <p class="push">This was a class project with a real client, who had a problem they wanted to solve and a catchy name: First Day Kit.</p>
     <h3>The Problem</h3>
     <p class="push">The first day of a new job is always overwhelming and stressful.
 You don't know your coworkers.
 You're overloaded with new information.
 And sometimes you don't even know what to eat for lunch.
 On the employer's side, getting an employee's first day of work right is crucial for employee retention and productivity.</p>
     <h3>The Solution</h3>